Lana Turner: Public and screen persona

-Basinger echoes similar sentiments, noting that Turner was often "cast only in roles that were symbolic of what the public knew—or thought they knew—of her life from headlines she made as a person, not as a movie character ...
+Basinger echoes similar sentiments, noting that Turner was often "cast only in roles that were symbolic of what the public knew — or thought they knew — of her life from headlines she made as a person, not as a movie character ...
 Her person became her persona."
-In addition, Basinger credits Turner as the first mainstream female star to "take the male prerogative openly for herself", publicly indulging in romances and affairs that in turn fueled the publicity surrounding her.
-Film scholar Jessica Hope Jordan considers Turner an "implosion" of both a "real-life image and star image" and suggests that she utilized one to mask the other, thus rendering her representative of the "ultimate femme fatale".
+In addition, Basinger credits Turner as the first mainstream female star to "take the male prerogative openly for herself", publicly indulging in romances and affairs that, in turn, fueled the publicity surrounding her.
+Film scholar Jessica Hope Jordan considers Turner an "implosion" of both a "real-life image and star image", and suggests that she utilized one to mask the other, thus rendering her representative of the "ultimate femme fatale".
 Columnist Dorothy Kilgallen took note of the intersections between Turner's life and screen persona early in her career, writing in 1946:

 Historians have cited Turner as one of the most glamorous film stars of all time, an association that was made both during her lifetime and after her death.
 Commenting on her image, she once told a journalist: "Forsaking glamour is like forsaking my identity.
-It's an image I've worked too hard to obtain and preserve."
+It's an image I've worked too hard to obtain and to preserve."
 Michael Gordon, who directed Turner in Portrait in Black, remembered her as "a very talented actress whose chief reliability was what I regarded as impoverished taste ...
 Lana was not a dummy, and she would give me wonderful rationalizations why she should wear pendant earrings.
 They had nothing to do with the role, but they had to do with her particular self-image."

 According to her daughter, Turner's obsessive attention to detail often resulted in dressmakers storming out during dress fittings.
-No matter the setting, Turner also took care to ensure she was always "camera-ready", wearing jewelry and makeup even while lounging in sweatpants.
+No matter the setting, Turner also took care to ensure she was always "camera-ready", wearing jewelry and make-up even while lounging in sweatpants.
 Turner often purchased her favorite styles of shoes in every available color, at one time accumulating 698 pairs.
-She favored the designers Salvatore Ferragamo, Jean Louis, Helen Rose and Nolan Miller.
+She favored the designers Salvatore Ferragamo, Jean Louis, Helen Rose, and Nolan Miller.
 Film historians Joe Morella and Edward Epstein have observed that, unlike many female stars, Turner "wasn't resented by female fans", and that women made up a large part of her fan base in later years.
 Turner maintained her glamorous image into her late career; a 1966 film review characterized her as "the glitter and glamour of Hollywood".
-While she consistently embraced her glamorous persona, she was also vocal about her dedication to acting and attained a reputation as a versatile, hard-working performer.
+While she consistently embraced her glamorous persona, she was also vocal about her dedication to acting, and attained a reputation as a versatile, hard-working performer.
 She was an admirer of Bette Davis, whom she cited as her favorite actress.